Swan maiden: Germanic legend

 In Germanic mythology, the character of the swan maiden is associated with "multiple Valkyries", a trait already observed by Jacob Grimm in his book Deutsche Mythologie (Teutonic Mythology).
 Like the international legend, their magic swan-shirt allows their avian transformation.

-In Germanic heroic legend, the stories of Wayland the Smith describe him as falling in love with Swanhilde, a Swan Maiden, who is the daughter of a marriage between a mortal woman and a fairy king, who forbids his wife to ask about his origins; on her asking him he vanishes.
-Swanhilde and her sisters are however able to fly as swans.
+In Germanic heroic legend, the stories of Wayland the Smith describe him as falling in love with Swanhilde, a Swan Maiden, who is the daughter of a marriage between a mortal woman and a fairy king, who forbids his wife to ask about his origins; on her asking him, he vanishes.
+Swanhilde and her sisters, however, can fly as swans.
 But wounded by a spear, Swanhilde falls to earth and is rescued by the master-craftsman Wieland, and marries him, putting aside her wings and her magic ring of power.
-Wieland's enemies, the Neidings, under Princess Bathilde, steal the ring, kidnap Swanhilde and destroy Wieland's home.
+Wieland's enemies, the Neidings, under Princess Bathilde, steal the ring, kidnap Swanhilde, and destroy Wieland's home.
 When Wieland searches for Swanhilde, they entrap and cripple him.
-However he fashions wings for himself and escapes with Swanhilde as the house of the Neidings is destroyed.
+However, he fashions wings for himself and escapes with Swanhilde as the house of the Neidings is destroyed.

-Another tale concerns valkyrie Brynhild.
+Another tale concerns the valkyrie Brynhild.
 In the Völsunga saga, King Agnar withholds Brynhild's magical swan shirt, thus forcing her into his service as his enforcer.

 A third tale with a valkyrie is the story of Kára and Helgi Haddingjaskati, attested in the Kara-lied.
 A similarly named character with a swanshift appears in Hrómundar saga Gripssonar, where she helps her lover Helgi.

 China

 The oldest attestation of the archetypal swan maiden narrative recorded anywhere in the world comes from China, dating to c.
 300[?] or later.
 The story is preserved in Guo Pu's Xuan zhong ji (玄中記, "Records from Inside the Mysterious") as well as Gan Bao (d.
 336)'s　Sou shen ji (In Search of the Supernatural (cf. Feather cloak).
-In the Sou shen ji version, a man from Xinyu town (新喩縣) in Yuzhang Area (present-day Jiangxi Province) steals the feather cloak (Note: It is noted that the term used here is maoyi 毛衣 literally "hair garment", even though the terminology yuyi 羽衣 literally "feather garment" has preexisted in ancient writings such as the Shiji.) from among the 6 or 7 bird bird maidens he witnesses, and forces her to be his wife.
+In the Sou shen ji version, a man from Xinyu town (新喩縣) in Yuzhang Area (present-day Jiangxi Province) steals the feather cloak (Note: It is noted that the term used here is maoyi 毛衣 literally "hair garment", even though the terminology yuyi 羽衣 literally "feather garment" has preexisted in ancient writings such as the Shiji.) from among the 6 or 7 bird maidens he witnesses, and forces her to be his wife.
 (Note: Chinese text of Sou shen ji, followed by Japanese vs. English translation by Kai.)
 (Note: Fu blockquotes the Xuan zhong ji version, and then explains the textual difference in the Sou shen ji version.)
 This "feather garment" tale type is considered a subtype of the broader swan maiden tale type, and has cognate tales distributed all over the world.

-In later periods, a story is found from among the Dunhuang manuscripts which veers close to the general Swan Maiden tale: a poor man named T'ien K'un-lun approaches a lake where three crane maidens are bathing.
+In later periods, a story is found among the Dunhuang manuscripts which veers close to the general Swan Maiden tale: a poor man named T'ien K'un-lun approaches a lake where three crane maidens are bathing.